villting/home_git2/readme.txt

 how to use branch？
-create a new branch dev.
+create a new branch feature1.